MP3 (lame) VBR-245 V0 | Complete scans

 Dennis Drake

-5.0 out of 5 starsMajor Album of the 1960s.
+Major Album of the 1960s.
 Buy It., September 25, 2005

 This review is from: Fresh Cream (Audio CD)

 `Fresh Cream', the first of, I believe, four major albums by the first and most famous `supergroup' opened the second act of the great British Invasion of ROCK in the 1960s.
 I still remember running across the original vinyl album in the Johns Hopkins University bookstore as I was dedicating myself to a mastery of knowledge of the rock universe, at the expense of my studies and various other trappings of middle class American civilization.
 At the time, I was not familiar with the names of the three principles, Eric Clapton, Jack Bruce, and Ginger Baker.
-But, I was pulled in by the blurbs on the album jacket proclaiming these lads to be the cream of the crop of English bluesmen.
+But, I was pulled in by the blurbs on the album jacket proclaiming these lads to be the cream of the crop of English bluesmen.1.
+I Feel Free

 2. N.S.U.